mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

     shopt -s cdspell

 which automatically corrects small typos in directory names and jumps to the best guess of existing directories.
+Or

+    complete -d cd

+which causes tab-completion after typing `cd` to only suggest directories.

 [up](#top)